SIDEWALK CROUCHES AT HER FEET — VENICE

 EATS & DRINKS

-Venice is, as you may expect (given its name) home to many Italian joints, as well as BBQ, food trucks, wine bistros and more, with most of the street food sold along the boardwalk and the Abbot Kinney District hosting most of the more chi-chi joints.
+Venice is, as you may expect (given its name) home to many Italian joints, as well as BBQ, food trucks, wine bistros, and more, with most of the street food sold along the boardwalk and the Abbot Kinney District hosting most of the more chi-chi joints.
 Ned Learner introduced me to the delicious Empanada’s Place several years ago.
-When I first moved to LA, La Cabana was our go-to Mexican place on the Westside, largely for the ambiance.
-The same Santa Monicans used to take me, somewhat regularly to Cafe Collage.
+When I first moved to Los Angeles, La Cabaña was our go-to Mexican place on the Westside, largely for the ambiance.
+The same Santa Monicans that introduced me to that place used to take me, somewhat regularly to Cafe Collage as well.